danielbmathews/compare_datasets/README.md

  No. You would need to call Compare Datasets multiple times.
 * Can I control the format of the output?
  No. Unlike text (e.g. output unix's diff) dataframes are easily manipulated.
 Any required formatting is easy to do outside of 'Compare Datasets'
+ * Can I diff arbitrary collection objects e.g. dictionaries?
+ No. Look at the [DataDiff](https://sourceforge.net/projects/datadiff/.) package.

 ## For comparison
 * [R compare package]( http://www.inside-r.org/packages/cran/rioja/docs/compare.datasets)